 A competitive member of the USFA (United States Fencing Association) he competes in local, national and international tournaments.
 Since 2008, Fritz has represented the U.S. three times at the Veterans Fencing World Championships, winning a bronze medal in foil at the 2009 Veterans Fencing World Championships in Moscow, Russia.

 Earlier in his life, Fritz taught mathematics, physics and Mandarin Chinese.
 Later, he did research in optics.
-He holds a Bachelor’s degree in Chemistry, a Master’s and a Ph.D. degree in Physics, all of which he earned in the U.S.
+He holds a Bachelor’s degree in Chemistry, a Master’s and a Ph.D. degree in Physics.

-Tim Chang grew up in Lexington, MA and started fencing foil at the age of 10 when he was a 5th grader at Bowman Elementary School.
-Throughout Clarke Middle School, Lexington High School and Stanford University, Tim competed in numerous local, domestic, national, and international competitions.
-Some of Tim’s accomplishments include gold medals in national competitions including under (U)-13, U-15, U-17 and U-20 Junior Olympics.
+Tim Chang started fencing foil at the age of 10, and continued to practice through middle school, high school, and college, at Stanford University.
+Tim competed in numerous local, domestic, national, and international competitions.
+Some of Tim’s accomplishments include gold medals in national competitions including under U-13, U-15, U-17 and U-20 Junior Olympics.
 Tim is a four time world team member, having competed in the 1994 Cadet World Championships in Mexico City, 1995 Junior World Championships in Paris, France, 1998 Junior World Championship in Valencia, Venezuela and 2001 Senior World Championships in Nimes, France.
-Tim was also the men’s team captain of the Stanford University varsity fencing team from his sophomore year to senior year where he lead the Stanford team to three final four appearances and three 3rd place trophies.
+Tim was the men’s team captain of the Stanford University varsity fencing team for three years, where he lead the Stanford team to three final four appearances and three 3rd place trophies.